galaxyproject/galaxy-hub/content/news/2023-09-13-Galaxy-Newsletter/index.md

 ---
-Title: "Galaxy Newsletter: September 2023"
+title: "Galaxy Newsletter: September 2023"
-Tease: "Galaxy is excited to announce the relaunch of our Galaxy Newsletter!
+tease: "Galaxy is excited to announce the relaunch of our Galaxy Newsletter!
 We are thrilled to share updates on Galaxy, including topics such as events, scientific successes, and general community announcements."
-Author: "Natalie Whitaker"
+author: "Natalie Whitaker"
-Date: "2023-09-13"
+date: "2023-09-13"
 subsites: [global, us]
 ---